The university web framework. This repository holds the source files of core Compass assets.

 // Nav styles (with node_modules path resolved)

-If you want to use all Compass SCSS, just import the whole package:
+If you want to use all Compass SCSS (resets, utilities, and components), just use the whole package:

 // All Compass styles (with node_modules path resolved)